open-policy-agent/opa/docs/docs/security.md

 ```

 Besides boolean responses, authorization policies can change the message included
 in the deny response.
-Do do that, policy decisions must yield an object response as
+To do that, policy decisions must yield an object response as
 follows:

 ```rego